Murat-os/dunya/Sample-terminal-profiles.md

 **The profile with the id set to `1` will be the default terminal.**

-_The PowerShell 6 and the Windows Terminal profile will only function, if the corresponding terminals are installed._
+_The profiles will only function, if the corresponding terminals are installed._

 cmd:
 ```